OpenStackweb/osf-website/src/pages/openinfra-live/index.md

 episodes:
   - hidden: false
     date: 2022-04-14T14:00:00.000Z
-    episodeTitle: "Ops Deep Dive: Yahoo"
+    episodeTitle: "Large Scale Ops Deep Dive: Yahoo"
     episodeDescription: "In this new format of the “Large Scale OpenStack” show, a panel of operators invites a special guest to talk about their deployment and discuss their operations.
-For this episode, our guest will be Brendan Conlan from Yahoo, one of the founding members of the OpenStack Million Cores Club. "
+For this episode, our guests will be Brendan Conlan and Adam Harwell from Yahoo, one of the founding members of the OpenStack Million Cores Club. "
-    episodeSpeakers: Brendan Conlan, Yahoo
+    episodeSpeakers: Adam Harwell (Yahoo), Arnaud Morin (OVHCloud), Belmiro Moreira (CERN), Brendan Conlan (Yahoo), Mohammed Naser (Vexxhost)
   - hidden: false
     date: 2022-03-31T14:00:00.000Z
     episodeTitle: "OpenStack Yoga: New Features Straight from the Contributors"